ese3500/final-project-timesink/README.md

 Our final device is a 6-by-6 inch base cardboard box that houses a soap dispenser, toothbrush storage space, a display with current time and weather synced with user configured WiFi, and a nightlight activated by motion sensor.

 Our final implementation involved 2 separate systems powered by the same 5 VDC supply.
-One system was responsible for managing the soap dispenser and nightlight, while the other was responsible for mana
+One system was responsible for managing the soap dispenser and nightlight, while the other was responsible for managing the information processing and display.

 #### 3.1 Software Requirements Specification (SRS) Results